CS480UIC/dbs-city_sustainability/documentation/glossary.md

 Maximum: 1-1.
 Since each C.E.T can only be part of one city, no C.E.Ts will have the same city_id.
 Each C.E.T can only have one city_id.

 **base_year**\
-Data Type: DATE\
+Data Type: YEAR\
 Description: base_year refers to the year that the C.E.T is being started.
 For example, if Chicago was starting its C.E.T in 2022, the base_year would be 2022.\
 Maximum: M-1.
 Multiple C.E.Ts can have the same base_year, but each C.E.T can only have one base_year.

 **base_emission**\
-Data Type: INTEGER\
+Data Type: FLOAT\
 Description: base_emission refers to the amount of CO2 emissions the city has when the C.E.T is being started.\
 Maximum: M-1.
 Multiple C.E.Ts can have the same base_emission, but each C.E.T can only have one base_emission.

 **target_year**\
-Data Type: DATE\
+Data Type: YEAR\
 Description: target_year refers to the year that the C.E.T is planning to be finished by.
 For example, if Chicago wanted to accomplish its C.E.T by 2030, the target_year would be 2030.\
 Maximum: M-1.
 Multiple C.E.Ts can have the same target_year, but each C.E.T can only have one target_year.

 **target_emission**\
-Data Type: INTEGER\
+Data Type: FLOAT\
 Description: target_emission refers to the amount of CO2 emissions the city is planning to reach by the target year.\
 Maximum: M-1.
 Multiple C.E.Ts can have the same target_emission, but each C.E.T can only have one target_emission.